AnthonyRansom/stocks-analysis/README.md

 ### Stock Performance Results
-Looking at the results of the analysis for the [2017](/Resources/VBA_Challenge_Stocks_2017.PNG) and [2018](/Resources/VBA_Challenge_Stocks_2018.PNG) year indicates a decline in the stocks in 2018. the 2017 year showed a good majority in stock prices but the 2018 year showed a decline in most of the stocks.
+Looking at the results of the analysis for the [2017](/Resources/VBA_Challenge_Stocks_2017.PNG) and [2018](/Resources/VBA_Challenge_Stocks_2018.PNG) year indicates a decline in the stocks in 2018. the 2017 year showed a good return in the majority of the stock prices but the 2018 year showed a decline in most of the stocks.

 The "ENPH" and "RUN" stocks performed well over both the 2017 and 2018 years showing a positive return for both years. the DQ stock which Steve's parents invested in showed a very good 199.4% return in the 2017 year but unfortunately the 2018